Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Extrapolative PEs

 \textbf{Truncation Strategies}.
-Based upon the idea of \textit{high-frequency extrapolation and low-frequency interpolation} from NTK-RoPE, \textit{Su} further proposes two simple truncation strategies in his blog \cite{transformer-upgrade-12}, named \textit{ReRoPE} and \textit{Leaky ReRoPE} after the activation function Rectified Linear Unit (ReLU) and its leaky variant.
-As shown in Eq.\ref{eq: rerope}, the main idea behind this \textit{Rectified Truncation} approach is to set a local window with size $w$, and for each token, no scaling is applied as long as the tokens to attend are inside the window.
-However, linear scaling, akin to Leaky ReLU, is used to increase the position by step $1/\kappa$ when the token is located outside of the window (Leaky-ReRoPE).
-This method combines high-frequency extrapolation and low-frequency interpolation more directly and ensures that $L_{max}$ is not exceeded by tuning $w$ and $\kappa$ carefully.
-Furthermore, if the ratio $\kappa$ is set to infinity, it applies a constant PE of position number $w$ to any pair of $(\bold q_i, \bold k_j)$ as long as $|i-j|\ge w$, potentially accommodating infinite contexts (ReRoPE).
-According to \textit{Su}'s and our own elementary experiments, ReRoPE performs very well without any fine-tuning on perplexity metric and QA tasks, even outperforming NTK-based schemes.
+Based upon the idea of \textit{high-frequency extrapolation and low-frequency interpolation} from NTK-RoPE, Su further proposes two simple truncation strategies in his blog~\cite{transformer-upgrade-12}, named \textit{ReRoPE} and \textit{Leaky ReRoPE} after the activation function Rectified Linear Unit (ReLU) and its leaky variant.
+As shown in Eq.~\ref{eq: rerope}, the main idea behind this \textit{Rectified Truncation} approach is to set a local window with size $w$, and for each token, no scaling is applied as long as the tokens attend are inside the window.
+However, linear scaling, akin to Leaky ReLU, increases the position by step $1/\kappa$ when the token is located outside the window (Leaky-ReRoPE).
+This method combines high-frequency extrapolation and low-frequency interpolation more directly and ensures that $L_{max}$ is not exceeded by carefully tuning $w$ and $\kappa$.
+Furthermore, suppose the ratio $\kappa$ is set to infinity.
+In that case, it applies a constant PE of position number $w$ to any pair of $(\bold q_i, \bold k_j)$ as long as $|i-j|\ge w$, potentially accommodating infinite contexts (ReRoPE).
+According to Su's and our elementary experiments, ReRoPE performs very well without finetuning on perplexity metric and QA tasks, even outperforming NTK-based schemes.